ccasil/Tips-and-Templates/Git.md

-`git push`  | Upload local repository content to a remote repository `git init`  | Turn current directory into an empty Git repository `git status`  |  Check status of files in directory `git log` | See history of commits
+`git push`  | Upload local repository content to a remote repository `git init`  | Turn current directory into an empty Git repository `git status`  |  Check status of files in directory `git fetch` |  Get files from the remote repository to the local repository but not into the working directory `git merge` | Get the files from the local repository into the working directory `git log` | See history of commits
-`git clone`  <https://github.com/ccasil/Tips-and-Templates.git> |   Download (clone) a remote repository `git remote add origin` <https://github.com/ccasil/Tips-and-Templates.git>   |   Connect an already initialized local repository to the remote one
+`git clone  <https://github.com/ccasil/Tips-and-Templates.git>` |   Download (clone) a remote repository `git remote add origin <https://github.com/ccasil/Tips-and-Templates.git>`   |   Connect an already initialized local repository to the remote one
-`git pull origin master`   |   Check for changes on our GitHub repository and pull down any new changes `git diff HEAD`   |   Check within the files that have already been staged what is different from our last commit `git reset 'file name'`   |   Removes file from staged status `git checkout --'file name'`  |   Reset the file to the latest commited version `git branch 'branch name'`    |   Create a new branch `git checkout 'branch name'`  |   Switch the the branch `git stash`   |   Temporarily caches any changes you've made to your working copy (Takes uncommitted changes, both staged and unstaged, and saves them for later use)
+`git pull origin master`   |   Check for changes on our GitHub repository and pull down any new changes `git diff HEAD`   |   Check within the files that have already been staged what is different from our last commit `git reset HEAD~1` | Remove most recent commit
+`git reset 'file name'`   |   Removes file from staged status `git checkout --'file name'`  |   Reset the file to the latest committed version `git branch 'branch name'`    |   Create a new branch `git checkout 'branch name'`  |   Switch the the branch `git stash`   |   Temporarily caches any changes you've made to your working copy (Takes uncommitted changes, both staged and unstaged, and saves them for later use)
-`git stash pop` / `git stash apply` |   Reapply stashed changes (pop: remove stased changes from stashed state; apply: applies the same stashed changes to multiple branches)
+`git stash pop` / `git stash apply` |   Reapply stashed changes (pop: remove stashed changes from stashed state; apply: applies the same stashed changes to multiple branches)
 `git rm`  |   Remove actual files from disk and stage the removal of files `git branch -d 'branch name'` |   Remove a branch